baramkej-ui/AIEdu_Admin/MANUAL.md

-# EduQuiz Admin Program Manual & Handover Document
+# AIEdu Admin Program Manual & Handover Document

 ## 1. Program Overview

 ### 1.1.
 Program Purpose

-This program is a **dedicated admin website** for managing and operating the core data of the **'EduQuiz AI Learning Platform'**.
+This program is a **dedicated admin website** for managing and operating the core data of the **'AIEdu AI Learning Platform'**.
 Its goal is to provide integrated management of students, teachers, and learning content (problems, level tests, etc.) who use the platform.

 ### 1.2.
 Key Technologies (Simple Explanation)